 Parking Below the Trailhead

 Driving directions can be found at Recreation Sites and Trails BC.
 After 4.6km on Silverton FSR, you turn left up a road signed ‘Wakefield’.
 Then 800m later, you reach a junction of two roads.
-The one of the left looks promising.
-The one on the right looks sketchy.
-Guess what?
-Wakefield is up the sketchy road on the right!
+Fork right and drive 3.3km up to reach the trailhead.
+It is overgrown so you might earn some “Kootenay pinstripes” on your vehicle.

 The Official Trailhead

 Up to the Ridge

 Leaving the road behind, it is 4km to Silver Ridge and another 2km further to Idaho Peak.
 The trail begins switching back through the forest at a steady climb, with glimpses of the Valhallas through the trees.
 The forest was lush and shaded from the morning sun, but it was hard work and a hot climb!

 In the final kilometre, the forest starts to break up with avalanche paths and mine tailings.
 The views are spectacular and the wildflowers really start to show!

 One annoying thing: Idaho Peak continuously pops into view as you hike along the trail.
 The fire tower is always higher and never closer.
 It tends to remind you that despite how high and far you’ve come, it is so much higher and farther to go before the final ascent to the ridge!

 Idaho Peak and Silver Ridge

 At long last!
 The Wakefield trail climbs to the parking lot at Idaho Peak!
 Now there are panoramic mountain views all around!